-The EC library is delivered as object code and in this way integrated in the user software.
+The ordered EC library is delivered as object code and in this way integrated in the user software.
 The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
 Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.

-The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
+The SHA-library provides the calculation of a Hash value of freely chosen data input in the CPU.
 The SHA-library is delivered as object code and is in this way available for the user software.
-This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
 Further essential information about the usage is given in the confidential user guidance.
+The availability of the SHA library does not depend on the hardware configuration.

-In addition to the SHA-library, this TOE provides the Hash module to compute extremely fast hash values within just some dozens of clock cycles.
+In addition to the SHA-library, this TOE provides the Secure Hash Algorithm by Hardware (optional HW Hash) to compute extremely fast Hash values within just some dozens of clock cycles.
 The availability of the Hash-module depends on the user.
-The Hash module provides following hashing algorithms:
+The Hash module provides following Hashing algorithms: